FREQUENTLY ASKED QUESTIONS

 - Loss of financial support

-Before you accept a check from the insurance company, it is recommended that you speak with an attorney.
-The insurance company for the at-fault driver wants to solve the case as quickly as possible for the least amount possible.
-The insurance company may not consider the long-term damage, especially if you need and still receiving medical treatment.
-An experienced lawyer will help you determine your total benefits and compensation.
+Before you accept a check from the insurance company, it is recommended that you consult with an injury attorney.
+The insurance company for the at-fault driver wants to close the claim as quickly as possible for the least amount of compensation possible.
+The insurance company may not consider long-term damage, especially if you are still receiving medical treatment.